vlovsky/DataVecSL/README.md

 DataVec Scripting Language
 ==========================

-!!!Warning: this project is in the research state and must no be used for production purposes!!!
+!!!Warning: this project is in a research state and must no be used for production purposes!!!

 DataVecSL is a Proof of technical concept to wrap DL4J DataVec component into data manipulation DSL
 ---

 While working on this project I quickly came to realization that the problem I intended to solve is not a DataVen specific problem.
-It presists throughout the entrire suit of tools available to the scientists working in this domain.
+It presists throughout the entrire suit of tools available to the scientists working in the domain of AI.

 On one hand, the industry is rapidly coming up with new and better tools such as DL4J, Keras, Spark DataFrames, R, Dataframes.jl, etc. At least a dozen or more look them up in [Frameworks and Languages](https://github.com/vlovsky/DataVecSL/blob/master/Frameworks%20and%20Languages.md).
-On the other, with so much deversity, the users are suck in a never ending loop of relearning how to do actual stuff.
+On the other hand, with so much deversity, the users are suck in a never ending loop of relearning how to do actual stuff.

+Let's start from the history of the SQL.
+I was too young to witness how the SQL was struggling to be born, as numerous RDBMS vendors and ANSI, and later ISO were trying to get on the same pages as to what should be the scope of the SQL.
+There were quite a few SQL precedessors and alternatives.
+But no matter how bad SQL is, it is a popular language and I think it served its intended pupose well.
+And the pupose was to be a domain specific language to mange and use data according to the Relatinal model.

+Today we just need smoething slightly differet although still related to data manipulation.
+The difference is the mathematical model - not only relational, and so it's not only SQL.
+And from where we are right now with the veriety of the languages, it seems that we are bound to repeat the history where the languages rise and fall with respect to their popularity to be the language of choice when it comes to this domain.
+We also need not forget

 To generalize the initial idea of this project, it can be thought of as an attempt to develop an engine independent language for working with data.
-I realize this is a noble goal that one person isn't going to achieve and that's why this project is in reasearch phase.
+I realize this is a noble goal that one person isn't going to achieve, and that's why this project is in a reasearch state.
+Hopefully, these ideas are heard and leveraged as part of a bigger cmmunity effort.

 And to backup my words up, here are [few related but independant thoughts](https://www.youtube.com/watch?v=stlxbC7uIzM&feature=youtu.be&t=220) from Wes McKinney, the creator of Python Data Analysis Library - pandas.
 Here are the [slides on slide share](https://www.slideshare.net/wesm/dataframes-the-good-bad-and-ugly) (slide 11 and 12).
 Decoupling is the key word.